- D8B7 (See other available formats)

 - Recommended Usage

-Each lot of this antibody is quality control tested by formalin-fixed paraffin-embedded immunohistochemical staining.
-For immunohistochemistry, a concentration range of 1.0 - 5.0 µg/ml is suggested.
-For immunocytochemistry, a concentration of 1.0 μg/ml is recommended.
-For Western blotting, the suggested use of this reagent is 0.05 - 2.0 µg per ml.
+Each lot of this antibody is quality control tested by Western blotting.
+For Western blotting, the suggested use of this reagent is 1:2000 - 1:4000 dilution.
+For immunohistochemistry on formalin-fixed paraffin-embedded tissue, a dilution of 1:1000 is suggested.
+For immunocytochemistry, a dilution of 1:1000 is recommended.
 It is recommended that the reagent be titrated for optimal performance for each application.

 - Application Notes